cyanheads/docwriter-mcp-server/PROJECT-SPEC.md

       .string()
       .optional()
       .describe(
         "An optional unique ID for the document.
-If not provided, a UUID will be generated."
+If not provided, a UUID will be generated.", ),
-      ),
     template: z
       .enum(["simple_report", "ieee_article"])
       .default("simple_report")
       .describe(
         "The base template to use.
-The tool will return the full content of the template file, including all defined content blocks so you have a complete document structure."
+The tool will return the full content of the template file, including all defined content blocks so you have a complete document structure.", ),
-      ),
   });
   ```